takafumi291/ESSENCE/README.md

 ### Example data:

-For running tutorial.ipynb, please download example data [here](https://drive.google.com/file/d/1h0wEPHVebVSjl803r9LnQyBTxfoU2kBY/view?usp=sharing), unzip, and place it in the same directory of the ipynb file.
+For running tutorial.ipynb, please download [example data](https://drive.google.com/file/d/1h0wEPHVebVSjl803r9LnQyBTxfoU2kBY/view?usp=sharing), unzip, and place it in the same directory of the ipynb file.
 The data is from Tsukui and Iguchi 2021, Sci (ADS/JAO.ALMA2017.1.00394.S PI=Gonzalez Lopez, Jorg)

 ### Usage: